Getting Around

 Facilities

-There is a currency exchange counter in the arrivals concourse.
-There are snack bars, cafes and restaurants in arrivals and departures, and a newsagent.
+There's a currency exchange counter in both the arrivals and departures halls; visitors will find snack bars, cafes and restaurants in arrivals and departures, as well as a newsagent.
 The airport offers a VIP Lounge, which can be utilised by all passengers willing to pay the entrance fee.
 There are also some small duty-free shops.

 Parking